Top of the page

 A toxicology test ("tox screen") checks for drugs or other chemicals in your blood, urine, or saliva.
 Drugs can be swallowed, inhaled, injected, or absorbed through the skin or a mucous membrane.
 In rare cases, a tox screen may check your stomach contents or sweat.

 A tox screen may check for one certain drug or for up to 30 different drugs at once.
-These may include prescription medicines, non-prescription medicines (such as aspirin), vitamins, supplements, alcohol, and illegal drugs, such as cocaine and heroin.
+These may include prescription medicines, non-prescription medicines (such as aspirin), natural health products, alcohol, and illegal drugs, such as cocaine and heroin.

 Testing is often done on urine or saliva instead of blood.
 Many drugs will show up in a urine or saliva sample.
 And urine and saliva tests are usually easier to do than blood tests.

 This test may be done to:

 Many medicines can change the results of this test.
 So give your doctor a list of all the medicines you have taken in the past 4 days.
 Be sure to include any prescription and over-the-counter medicines and natural health products.